 However, staff are encouraged to scan in on the QR code if they are willing and able to do so.
 This will ensure they can be picked up by NHS test and trace arrangement in the event that there are any cases or contacts linked to that location.

 This information is used by NHS for track and trace purposes only and not for any other reason.

 Pay and Allowances

 Will I get paid as normal if my service is closed and I am unable to work at home?

 Yes.
 We are doing our best to ensure than no member of staff is worse off.
-The current position is that you will be paid in full until further notice.
+The current position is that you will be paid in full until further notice if you cannot work.

 Our expectation is that as we continue to pay staff, that they are available to support our response to provide critical services which our residents depend on.

-I normally work weekends/nights and attract enhancements – will I be paid as normal if my service is closed?
+I normally work weekends or nights and attract enhancements – will I be paid as normal if my service is closed?

 I work different hours each week depending on service demands etc., how will my pay be calculated?

 As services return to work over the coming weeks, we will revert to normal pay arrangements as far as possible based on hours worked.